isle-project/isle-editor/docusaurus/docs/tutorials/editor-intro.md

 Before you upload your first lesson, you need to link your local ISLE editor with your online ISLE account.

 1. In the top right of the ISLE editor, click **Settings**
 2. Under **Server Address**, enter the url for the ISLE server on which you have an account.
-Unless you have specifically set up a different server, this will be `https://isle.heinz.cmu.edu`
+Unless you have specifically set up a different server, this will be `https://isle.stat.cmu.edu`
 3. Under **Email** enter the email you used to create your ISLE account.
 4. Under **Password**, enter the password you use for your ISLE account.
 5. Click **Connect**.

 ![Connecting](assets/gifs/connecting_to_isle.gif)

-### Servers

 You've now linked your editor to the server to which you will upload ISLE lessons.
-The `server` field of the preamble, on the other hand, specifies the ISLE server that runs user interactions with your ISLE lesson.
-Generally, these two servers will be the same, and currently you should use `https://isle.heinz.cmu.edu` unless you have specifically set up a different server.

 ## Exporting/Uploading the Lesson